- What is Mine Exploration?

 - When does it happen?

-Please check our availability calendar to see when specificmine tours and surface tours are running.
-If you would like to experience a Cornish mine tour on an alternative date, please contact us, and if we can accommodate you and your group, we will be more than happy to do so.
+Please check the booking section of our website to see our availability and book your adventure with us.
+If you would like to experience a Cornish mine tour on a date not listed on the bookings calendar, please contact us, and if we can accommodate you and your group, we will be more than happy to do so.

 - How much does it cost?

-Prices start from just £20 per person for our guided surface tours.
-Our underground mine tours start from £35 per person.
+Prices start from just £40 per person for our entry-level Underground Explorer tour.
 Discounts are available for family and group bookings.
-Please see out prices page for more information.

 - Sounds scary!
 Is Underground Adventure right for me?

-We offer 3 tiers of Cornish Mining Experience in descending levels of adrenalin:
+We offer 3 tiers of Cornish Mining Experience in ascending levels of challenge and adrenalin:

-Discretion is advised for all wishing to take-on the Adventurer as this truly lives up to its name!
+The Underground Adventurer truly lives up to its name!
 You will be scared!
 You will be challenged!
 You will love it!
 But if you have not taken part in outdoor activities such as high ropes, coasteering or climbing before, you may wish to try the Underground Explorer as a fantastic introduction to the secrets ‘below grass’.
+The Adventurer features repeated obstacles at height, as this through-trip, from one end of a tin mine, to the other, requires everyone taking part to cross bottomless mine shafts, and climb up through the walls of the mine workings.

 - Is Mine Exploration Safe?